Moffein/SniperClassic/Release/README.md

 		- Can be force unlocked in config.
 	- Added Mastery skin (Thanks LucidInceptor!)
 	- Added Grandmastery skin (Thanks bruh!)
+		- Unlocks on Typhoon and difficulities with an equivalent/higher scaling coefficient, along with Eclipse if you don't want to install external difficulty mods.
 	- Added placeholder character select anim.

 - Reload